cosmoinin/MGPT/README.md

 #

-MGPT (Modified Gravity Perturbation Theory) code computes 2-point statistics for for LCDM model and Hu-Sawicky-Starobinsky f(R) gravity.
+MGPT (Modified Gravity Perturbation Theory) code computes 2-point statistics for LCDM model and Hu-Sawicky-Starobinsky f(R) gravity.
 It is easily modifiable to other models.

 Specifically, it computes: